Updated April 2026

 Peptide: TB-500

-Evidence Snapshot: Human safety data + Phase II signals
+Evidence Snapshot: Human safety data from Phase II trials; evidence of cardiac and tissue repair signals

 Reference: TB-500 Protocol